nanomsg/mangos-v1/README.md

 The design is intended to make it easy to add new transports with almost trivial effort, as well as new topologies ("protocols" in SP terminology.)

-At present, only Req/Rep over TCP and IPC are supported, but that will probably change very quickly.
-Pub/Sub code is present, but untested.
-YMMV.
+At present, only Req/Rep and Pub/Sub over TCP, IPC, and TLS are supported.
+TLS support is experimental.
+Use addresses of the form "tls+tcp://<host>:port" to access it.
+Note that ipc:// is not supported on Windows (by either this or the reference implementation.)
+Forcing the local TCP port in Dial is not supported yet (this is rarely useful).

 Basic interoperability with nanomsg has been tested with nanocat.